bmoren/scrollyclasser/README.md

     <p class="observe specialStyles"> I'm being watched!</p>
  ```

- ### Adding classes to the element when it comes into view
+ ### Adding classes to an element when it comes into view
 Add the data attribute `data-enter-add` followed by any class names you'd like to add when the element comes into view

 ```html